cbaggers/cepl/docs/008 - textures - making and freeing them.md

 #<GPU-ARRAY :element-type :R8 :dimensions (10) :backed-by :TEXTURE>
 ```

 Eagle-eyed readers will notice that the `:element-type` we provided was `:ubyte` yet the `:element-type` of the gpu-array is `:r8`.
-Textures have special type names for their data and Jungl is just picking the matching type.
+Textures have special type names for their data and Cepl is just picking the matching type.
 OpenGL's textures types are a topic of their own so I'll cover it a bit later.
-For now just know that Jungl lets you use regular types when it can work out the equivalent **or** the official OpenGL names.
+For now just know that Cepl lets you use regular types when it can work out the equivalent **or** the official OpenGL names.

 #### More dimensions